1-877-929-7245

 Geiranger

-Described as one of the most beautiful and steepest rail journeys in the world, the iconic Flåm Railway is our chariot for a superb trip to remote Myrdal.
-Our route cuts through Norway's craggy mountains, entering tunnels and trailing the edge of Tyrifjorden lakeside.
-The train takes us ever higher, up to the cascading Kjosfossen Falls, which we stop to admire before reaching the high-altitude station at Myrdal, where we change trains and continue onward to the harbor city of Bergen.
-We check in for the next two nights and enjoy dinner at our hotel.
-Overnight Bergen.
+Described as one of the most beautiful and steepest rail journeys in the world, we board the iconic Flåm Railway for a superb trip to remote Myrdal.
+Our route cuts a path through Norway's craggy mountains, entering tunnels and trailing the edge of Tyrifjorden lakeside.
+The train takes us ever higher, up to the cascading Kjosfossen Falls which we stop to admire, before reaching the high-altitude station at Myrdal where we change trains for our return journey to Flåm.

 Includes